abhijeet1069/Transfer/microservice.md

 -  Interface design : How to structure service URLs to communicate intent?
 -  Configuration Management of service : How to move between different environments in cloud so as to never change app code or config?
                                         (Spring Cloud Config)
--  Event processing between services : (Spring Cloud Stream)
+-  Event processing between services : (Spring Cloud Stream, integrates with RabbitMQ)

 ## Routing patterns